Daniel Snyder hires legal team to investigate sexual misconduct allegations

 “The Team is committed to a thorough and independent investigation of Ms. Johnston’s allegation, and pledges full cooperation with the investigation,” the franchise said in a statement.

+Lisa Banks, the Washington attorney who represents Johnston and more than three dozen former employees, said it is “utterly absurd” that Snyder has hired a team “to investigate his own actions.”
+She said Johnston would not participate into what she called a “sham” investigation, and "the public will not be duped into believing that this is anything other than Dan Snyder trying to whitewash his own misconduct.”

+“This is a desperate public relations stunt, clearly designed to absolve him of wrongdoing,” Banks said in a statement Wednesday.

 Yang is a partner at Gibson, Dunn & Crutcher, LLP in Los Angeles and previously served as the firm’s chair of the white collar defense and investigations practice group.

-“At the conclusion of the investigation, Ms. Yang will report her findings to Pallas Global Group, and those findings will be released to the public,” the release said.
+The team said in its statement that Yang will report her findings to Pallas Global Group, “and those findings will be released to the public.”

 The team did not say how those findings will be released and made no mention of a potential written report.